Laodicea on the Lycus: Christianity at Laodicea

 When Phrygia was divided into two provinces, Laodicea became the metropolis of Phrygia Pacatiana: it figures under this title in all the Notitiae Episcopatuum.
 Some twenty incumbents are known besides those already enumerated; the last occupied the see in 1450.
 Since then, the bishopric has become a titular see, listed as Laodicea in Phrygia by the Catholic Church, which has appointed no further titular bishops to the see since the transfer of the last incumbent in 1968.

 Sixty canons of a Council of Laodicea, written in Greek, exist.
 The testimony of Theodoret asserts this assembly was actually held, the date of this assembly being much discussed.
 Some have even thought that the council must have preceded that of Nicaea (325), or at least that of Constantinople (381).
-It seems safer to consider it as subsequent to the latter.
-The canons are, undoubtedly, only a resume of an older text, and indeed appear to be derived from two distinct collections.
+It seems safer to consider it after the latter.
+The canons are, undoubtedly, only a resume of an older text and appear to be derived from two distinct collections.
 They are of great importance in the history of discipline and liturgy; some Protestants have invoked one of them in opposition to the veneration of angels.

-The Site
+Archaeology

 The existing remains attest to its former greatness.
 Its many buildings include a stadium, baths, temples, a gymnasium, two theatres and a bouleuterion (Senate House).
-On the eastern side, the line of the ancient wall may be distinctly traced, with the remains of the Ephesus gate; there are streets traversing the town, flanked by colonnades and numerous pedestals.
-North of the town, towards the Lycus, are many sarcophagi, with their covers lying near them, partly embedded in the ground, and all having been long since rifled.
+On the eastern side, the line of the ancient wall may be distinctly traced, with the Ephesus gate's remains; streets traverse the town, flanked by colonnades and numerous pedestals.
+North of the town, towards the Lycus, are many sarcophagi, with their covers lying near them, partly embedded in the ground, and all having long been rifled.

 The West theatre has been recently restored (2022) with virtually complete banks of stone seats.
 Originally built in the Hellenistic period, it held 8000 spectators and was used until the 7th c.
 AD.